 But don't just take our word for it - take a look for yourself.

-As you can see in the chart above, no matter what the stock price has done, the dividend simply keeps going up (putting more and more cash in shareholders' pockets).
+As you can see in the top and bottom charts above, no matter what the stock price has done, the dividend simply keeps going up (putting more and more cash in shareholders' pockets).